sematext/sematext-agent-docker/README.md

 	- Redis
 - plain text log messages
 - line delimited JSON logs
+- GeoIP enrichment for webserver logs, or any other field defined in the pattern defiitions

 To use a custom pattern definition simply mount a volume to '/etc/logagent/patterns.yml':
 ```